 The Zilker Christmas Tree wasn’t part of the original Yule Fest, but has been a mainstay since 1967.
-If you recall the Moonlight Towers from episode 12, you’ll notice that the center of the tree is a moonlight tower.
+If you recall the Moonlight Towers from Episode 12, you’ll notice that the center of the tree is a moonlight tower.
 It is adorned with over 3,300 lights and two stars at the top.
 You are able to walk underneath the tree which makes for a pretty cool viewing point.

 Beyond the lights you’ll find a variety of other things to do.
 There’s usually a carnival ride or two.
-And it wouldn’t be Christmas without Santa Claus so be sure to stop by Santa’s House and let St. Nick know what you want to find under your tree on Christmas morning.
+And it wouldn’t be Christmas without Santa Claus so be sure to stop by Santa’s House and let St. Nick know what you’d like to find under your tree on Christmas morning.
 Still need to buy a few gifts?
 Then head over to the Holiday Market to find local vendors selling unique items.
 Being Austin you’ll certainly find live music and other entertainers.

-If you’d like to be a bit more luxurious with your Trail of Lights, you can opt to upgrade to a VIP ticket which gives you a host of perks including early access to the trail and access to the Platinum Lounge which is heated and has plenty of comfortable seating.
+If you’d like to be a bit more luxurious with your Trail of Lights, you can opt to upgrade to a VIP ticket which gives you a host of perks including early access to the trail and entrance to the Platinum Lounge which is heated and has plenty of comfortable seating.

 Let me offer you a few practical tips.
 Parking at the event is available only if you purchase a parking pass online ahead of time.
-There is not much in the way of public parking nearby during the event, so you can also take advantage of the shuttle service which has two remote parking lots.
+There is not much in the way of public parking nearby, so you can also take advantage of the shuttle service which has two remote parking lots.
 Be sure to check the website for parking and shuttle information before you go as it may vary on different nights.
 Even if you have a parking ticket, arriving for the opening at 7:00 will cause you to navigate through rush hour traffic.
 Since the Trail of Lights runs through 10:00pm, you can arrive at 8:00, miss the heaviest traffic, and still have plenty of time to take it all in.

 For many years the Trail of Lights was fully funded by the city.
-But with a cost exceeding $1 million, the city canceled Trail of Lights for several years during the recession.
+But with a cost exceeding $1 million, the city canceled the Trail of Lights for several years during the recession.
 The event was revamped and reopened in 2012.
-It is now run by the non-profit Trail of Lights Foundation whose sole purpose is to raise funds to ensure that Trail of Lights is financially viable and able to continue year after year.
+It is now run by the non-profit Trail of Lights Foundation whose sole purpose is to raise funds to ensure that the Trail of Lights is financially viable and able to continue year after year.